Hunter Pence: Return to the Giants (2020)

 On February 7, 2020, Pence re-signed with the Giants on a one-year, $3 million contract.
 After starting the season by hitting .096/.161/.250 with 2 home runs and 6 RBIs over 56 plate appearances, Pence was designated for assignment on August 23, 2020, after the team's acquisition of Daniel Robertson.
 He was released by the Giants the next day.

 On September 26, 2020, Pence officially announced his retirement from professional baseball.
+On September 27, 2020 at Oracle Park, in the season finale against the San Diego Padres, he celebrated his first day of retirement with his wife and friends on a boat in McCovey Cove.

-Broadcast career
+Broadcasting career

 On July 18, 2021, Pence debuted as a Giants color analyst for NBC Sports Bay Area.

-In March 2022, Pence joined MLB Network as an analyst.
+In March 2022, he joined MLB Network as an analyst.

 Personal life

 During the 2013 season, Pence kept to a strict Paleolithic diet.
 There have been conflicting reports since about his retention of this diet.
 Also in 2013, he was diagnosed with Scheuermann's disease, a spinal disorder that usually develops in adolescence.
 It was not discovered in Pence until his physical before signing a five-year $90 million contract with the San Francisco Giants in September.

 On December 3, 2015, Pence announced his engagement to Alexis Cozombolidis, to whom he proposed at Walt Disney World.
-They married on November 26, 2016, and reside in San Francisco.
+They married on November 26, 2016, and live in San Francisco.
 Pence appeared as himself in an episode of the television sitcom Fuller House in 2016.
 Pence appeared as a guest on an episode of Bill Nye Saves the World in 2017.

 Pence is the San Francisco host for Big League Impact, an eight-city fantasy football network created and led by longtime St. Louis Cardinals pitcher Adam Wainwright.
 In 2015, the organization raised more than $1 million for various charitable organizations.

-Pence is also a video game streamer on Twitch.
+Pence is a video game streamer on Twitch and plays MTG.
+Alongside Ming Chen and others, he is the co-founder and co-owner of Coral Sword, a gaming café in Eastwood in East Houston.